TAUCollerLab/AQER/README.md

 This repository contains the full implementation of the AQER framework and associated simulation tools used in the research paper:

 Yahav, I., Goldstein, A., Geva, T., Shehory, O., & Meir, S. (2025). **Quality control for crowd workers and for language models: A framework for free-text response evaluation with no ground truth.
-Management Science.
+Information Systems Research.
 (Accepted for publication).**

 ## Overview